Adlink-ROS/ros_menu/README.md

 # Uninstall

-* If you don't want the ros_dotfiles anymore, you can just remove these files.
+* If you don't want the ros_menu anymore, you can just remove these files.

 ```
-rm -rf ~/ros_dotfiles
+rm -rf ~/ros_menu
-rm -rf ~/.ros_dotfiles
+rm -rf ~/.ros_menu
 ```

 * Also remember to remove `source ~/.ros_bashrc` in your `~/.bashrc`.